 Directing Artificial Moonlight

 Creating the effect of artificial moonlight requires more than just the right type of bulb.
+That’s where professional expertise comes in!
 The placement and type of lighting fixtures that are used are also important.
-To create moonlight, landscape lighting designers use a particular type of downlighthing.
+To create moonlight, landscape lighting designers use a particular type of down lighting.
 Lights are placed as high up as possible, hidden in trees or on other tall landscape features.
-Using a light with a wide spread, the light is directed downward to cover a wide area, just like moonlight.
+Using a light with a widespread, the light is directed downward to cover a wide area, just like moonlight.

 However, there is one more concern that has to be addressed.
 Simply putting lights high up in a tree is not enough.
+Yes, that will add some light, but not effectively.
 These lights need to be placed in special fixtures that guard against glare and make sure that light is directed downwards and not upward or to the sides.
 Without the glare guards, the light would illuminate the tree canopy, giving the impression of glowing trees.
 That is definitely not what you are going for if you are trying to imitate natural moonlight.

 When to Use Artificial Moonlight

 Artificial moonlight is great for outdoor seating areas.
 If you have a bench in your garden, adding a little artificial moonlight can make it feel like sitting out under the full moon.
 You also should consider that your artificial moonlight will be spread over a broad area.
-If you use it in an area with a path, steps, or other features that require lighting to safely navigate, you can avoid having to install other light sources.
-A pathway that is lit by artificial moonlight may not need pathlighting at all.
+If you use it in an area with a path, steps, or other features that require lighting to navigate safely, you can avoid having to install other light sources.
+A pathway that is lit by artificial moonlight may not need path lighting at all.
 It is best not to double up too much on lighting in an area already illuminated by artificial moonlight.

 Installing Artificial Moonlight